 Bible translation is community work.
 It involves the community of people who speak the language, the community of believers in that language, and the community of the wider church participating in God’s mission.

 Seed Company partners with hundreds of Bible translation organizations around the globe to bring God’s Word to those still waiting to receive it, in a language that speaks to their hearts.
 Watch the video or continue reading below to discover how we make that happen.

 The first question is usually, “Where should a new translation project begin?”
-God stirs people with a desire for His Word in their mother tongue, and they make those desires known.
+God stirs people with a desire for his Word in their mother tongue, and they make those desires known.
 Then, key agencies come alongside to help.
-To determine the needs of the community, they will ask a number of questions:
+To determine the needs of the community, they ask a number of questions: